-Grace Episcopal School and offices will remain closed through the remainder of the 2019-20 school year to help prevent the spread of COVID-19.
-Through Grace's distance learning plan, students and parents are able to stay connected, stay supported and stay healthy.
-Due to the changing landscape of our current situation, we will be updating this page regularly with any school updates, virtual events and possible modifications to Grace's Distance Learning Plan.
-We hope to make this transition as smooth as possible for Grace families, and trust that our community and students will continue to thrive during this time: we are Grace, and we are strong.
+Grace Episcopal School and offices remained closed through the end of the 2019-20 school year to help prevent the spread of COVID-19.
+Through Grace's distance learning plan, students and parents were able to stay connected, stay supported and stay healthy.

-Our faculty and staff stand committed to ensuring their students are receiving a Grace education.
-Our Distance Learning Plan is meant to be developmentally appropriate and will attempt to balance screen time with independent assignments.
-Teachers will also encourage time for healthy physical activity, wellness, and social interaction through virtual platforms with their peers.
+In the event we need to learn remotely at any point during the 2020-21 school year, our faculty and staff stand committed to ensuring their students receive a Grace education, and will follow best practices from distance learning in Spring 2020.
+Our Distance Learning Plan is meant to be developmentally appropriate and attempts to balance screen time with independent assignments.
+Students and teachers connect through whole class, as well as small group and individual, Zoom lessons and class assignments are primarily submitted using Seesaw and Google Classroom platforms.
+Teachers also encourage time for healthy physical activity, wellness, and social interaction through virtual platforms with their peers.